cyrill-wyss/SMA-Energy-Meter-emulator/README.md

 # SMA Energy Meter emulator

 This home assistant add-on can emulate the existence of one or more SMA Energy Meters on the local network.
-This makes it possible to use the data from other meter types and integrate them in your SMA inverter.
+This makes it possible to use the data from other meter types and integrate them in your SMA inverter....

 [documentation here.](https://github.com/Roeland54/SMA-Energy-Meter-emulator/tree/main/sma/DOCS.md)